WellCare vs. UnitedHealthcare

 WellCare sells Medicare Part D prescription drug plans in all 50 states, and you may have a choice of up to three different plans in your area, depending on where you live.

 - WellCare Value Script

-Each plan has an initial coverage limit of $4,130 and an out-of-pocket spending limit of $6,550 in 2021.
-The WellCare Medicare Rx Value Plus plan has a $0 deductible, and the WellCare Medicare Rx Select has a $425 deductible, while all other plans have a $445 deductible in 2021.
+Each plan has an initial coverage limit of $4,660 and an out-of-pocket spending limit of $7,400 in 2022.
+The WellCare Medicare Rx Value Plus plan has a $0 deductible while the two other plans have a $505 deductible in 2023.

-The Rx Select and Rx Value Plus plans each have 3.5-Star Rating from the Centers for Medicare and Medicaid Services (CMS), while all other plans are rated four stars on the five-star scale.
+All three plans have a 3-Star Rating from the Centers for Medicare and Medicaid Services (CMS).
 Each year, Medicare evaluates plans based on a 5-star rating system.

 UnitedHealthcare is a much bigger insurance company than WellCare, and they sell Medicare Advantage plans in every state except Alaska.
 Like WellCare, UHC Medicare plans can be any one of the popular types of Medicare Advantage plans like HMO, PPO and Special Needs Plans.